-The Power Assist pump, if your boat was purchased with the optional power assist steering, is mounted on the forward bulkhead in the aft bilge area.
+The Power Assist pump for the steering is mounted on the forward bulkhead in the aft bilge area.
 This pump greatly reduces the amount of pressure you have at the wheel and will make your boating a much more pleasurable experience.